-Thank you for the invitation to provide testimony on behalf of the Kansas Department for Children and Families (DCF).
+Andrew Wiens, Director of Policy and Legislative Affairs DCF Administration Building, 6th Floor (785) 291-3629 andrew.wiens@ks.gov www.dcf.ks.gov Thank you for the invitation to share the Kansas model for SNAP reforms and provide recommendations for federal reforms on behalf of the Kansas Department for Children and Families (DCF).
 Under the leadership of Governor Sam Brownback, the State of Kansas has focused on reforming welfare programs since 2011, to provide Kansans with greater opportunities for a prosperous future.
-I appreciate the opportunity to supply you with information about DCF's efforts to encourage self-reliance.
-Information provided highlights our emphasis on food assistance program integrity, work requirement, and responsible use of taxpayer dollars in the Supplemental Nutrition Assistance Program (SNAP).
+We appreciate the opportunity to supply you with information about DCF's efforts to encourage self-reliance.
+Information provided highlights our emphasis on food assistance program integrity, work requirements and the responsible use of taxpayer dollars in the Supplemental Nutrition Assistance Program (SNAP).